Sex Disqualification (Removal) Act 1919

-The Sex Disqualification (Removal) Act 1919 is an Act of Parliament in the United Kingdom.
-It became law when it received Royal Assent on 23 December 1919.
+The Sex Disqualification (Removal) Act 1919 was an Act of Parliament in the United Kingdom.
+It became law when it received royal assent on 23 December 1919.
 The act enabled women to join the professions and professional bodies, to sit on juries and be awarded degrees.
 It was a government compromise, a replacement for a more radical private members' bill, the Women's Emancipation Bill.

 Provisions of the act

 The basic purpose of the act was, as stated in its long title, "to amend the Law with respect to disqualification on account of sex", which it achieved in four short sections and one schedule.
 Its broad aim was achieved by section 1, which stated that:

 The Crown was given the power to regulate the admission of women to the civil service by Orders in Council, and judges were permitted to control the gender composition of juries.

 By section 2, women were to be admitted as solicitors after serving three years only if they possessed a university degree which would have qualified them if male, or if they had fulfilled all the requirements of a degree at a university which did not, at the time, admit women to degrees.

 By section 3, no statute or charter of a university was to preclude university authorities from regulating the admission of women to membership or degrees.

 By section 4, any orders in council, royal charters, or statutory provisions which were inconsistent with this Act were to cease to have effect.